 - Upload clear pictures of your driver's license or identification documents

-- make sure social security numbers and current addresses are accurate when you sign up during onboarding.
+- to make sure social security numbers and current addresses are accurate when you sign up during onboarding.

 - If any information is inaccurate, message our support team to fix it as soon as possible after sign up.

 - If you fail a KYC process and get flagged by our bank partner, you can agree to schedule a video conference.
 This process is a much faster process than continuing to pass old documents back and forth.